8 ways to surviving the cultural shock in Montreal:

 - MY HUSBAND.

-Joseph was the key reason of immigration.
+Joseph was the key reason for immigration.
 When I met him for the very first time, he told me that, after some time, he will be moving to Canada.
 I was both happy and excited but sad and confused.
 Two years later, we got married and I had to prepare myself, my family, and my friends to the moving idea.
 It was not easy at all.
 Detachment is the hardest thing that people whose heart is full of love may encounter.
 That first step done, I set foot in Montreal lands.
 One year has passed, and more will pass.
 Many times, I burst into tears because I miss my whole world in Lebanon.
 Many times I grasped at straws to accept the new context I am living in, but it was all in vain.
 I couldn’t find any remedy to heal the wounds of detachment unless being in the arms of my husband.
 He always supports me, and he is always present to calm me down and to embrace me with love and security.
 To that man who is seeking day and night to empower me and change my life for better, I say clearly and loudly: I LOVE YOU!
 May you always stay by my side.

 - My decision to adapt.